 “For the last 75 years, the Scanlan family has demonstrated an incredible commitment to furthering the Catholic faith across Texas through the Scanlan Foundation,” UST’s Director of Planned Giving, Lorin Crater, said.
 “During their lifetime, the Scanlan family enriched the city of Houston tremendously; however, their love for the University of St. Thomas is a true hallmark of their philanthropic legacy today.
 Their planned gift of $5,000 per year (equivalent to $60,000 annually today) was one of the first-ever documented estate gifts to UST.
 And, the funds were a gift of financial stability when UST most needed it.”

 Throughout its storied history, the Scanlan Foundation has cumulatively awarded UST with nearly $9 million in grants.
 The Foundation grants has established endowed faculty chairs, scholarships, funded programs, support initiatives and invested in the Catholicity of the University.

 “The University of St. Thomas is deeply grateful for the Scanlan family’s enduring Caritas through its foundation,” UST President Richard Ludwick said.
 “The monetary support is just a visible sign of the stronger, lasting relationship between the Scanlans and UST.
 Both share a common love—to advance human flourishing with innovative, Catholic initiatives.
 As we grow, living out this shared purpose, may God’s light shine brighter and bolder on our human family.”

 UST announces the Lillian & Stella Scanlan Society

-Larry Massey added, “If you are thinking about leaving a planned gift, this is how you leave a lasting legacy.
-The Scanlans’ thoughtful planning 75 years ago is a sustainable wellspring today, benefiting the future of schools and people.
-We are talking about an enormous impact on faith, country and Church.
+Massey added, “If you are thinking about leaving a planned gift, this is how you leave a lasting legacy.
+The Scanlans’ thoughtful planning 75 years ago is a sustainable wellspring today, benefiting the future of Catholic education and people.
+We are talking enormous impact on faith, country and Church.
 That is what it is all about.”